-In preparation for the “Betting in Face of COVID-19” conference, the organizers sat down with Slotegrator Head of Sales Vadim Potapenko to discuss the current trends in the gambling sphere and the consequences operators are facing as a result of the coronavirus, as well as to talk about the industry’s post-crisis future.
+In preparation for the “Betting in Face of COVID-19” conference, the organizers sat down with Slotegrator Head of Sales Vadim Potapenko to discuss the current trends in the gambling sphere and the consequences operators are facing as a result of the crisis, as well as to talk about the industry’s post-crisis future.

-The impact the coronavirus is having on the industry is one of the most popular topics of discussion at the moment.
+The impact the crisis is having on the industry is one of the most popular topics of discussion at the moment.
 How is Slotegrator coping with the crisis?
 Have you had to make any changes in your offering?

 — Slotegrator’s workflow has not changed much.
 Regardless of whether employees work remotely or from the office, we still have the same tasks, although the amount of work has increased.
 That should come as no surprise, as the online gambling industry is currently going through a new phase of development, with new operators and players entering the market, making it crucial for all industry participants to grow.
 We are no exception.
 Slotegrator is not fighting the crisis, but adapting to the current situation.

 I would also highlight our active cooperation with game developers and the many new partnership enquiries we’ve received.
-It’s also interesting that some providers have raised their products’ prices, while others have had to temporarily suspend their activities because of the consequences of the coronavirus outbreak.
+It’s also interesting that some providers have raised their products’ prices, while others have had to temporarily suspend their activities because of the consequences of the crisis outbreak.

 How have the demands of gambling operators and bookmakers changed during quarantine?

 — Let me emphasize two main trends here.
 First, the demand for game content has increased significantly, which is hardly surprising, as operators know how to attract and retain their audience, starting with the most basic but essential element, quality game content.